davidselassie/games/_games/camouflage.md

 # Variations
 * When a prey is caught, they put a foot by the hunter's piviot foot and also help them look for people.
+* Play in white full-body painters suits in the snow.